 NOTE: Because NoNoise AI works best at the raw image level, we recommend that you process your images in NoNoise before you apply basic editing (exposure, color balance, etc.) or finish editing.
 Ideally, you want to work with the raw data as much as possible.
-Use the Fine Detail option (in the Method pop-up) when processing non-raw files, even high-resolution, 16-bit formats like PSD files or TIFFs.
+Processing non-raw files, even high-resolution, 16-bit formats like PSD files or TIFFs, won't benefit as much from the noise-reduction capabilities in NoNoise as raw files will.